-A creative electronics engineer who love LEDs and ART ❤ Started with a curiosity of how things work to actually designing things I love which may solve problems for many too.
+A creative electronics engineer who loves LEDs and ART ❤ Started with a curiosity of how things work to actually designing things I love which may solve problems for many too.
 For me, design is like a master key to everything.
 It is the most powerful thing in this world.
 A good design is a bliss.

 I am a developer + artist based in Delhi, India.
 I am part of India's first maker spaces, Maker's Asylum where I do magic - create stuff that amazes a few.
 I work on Electronics, Software, AR/VR and not to forget, wood-working and laser-cutting.
 I love creating open-source projects.